Strikefleet Omega: Reception

 Strikefleet Omega was generally well received by reviewers.
 The iOS version of the game holds a score of 82/100 on the review aggregator website Metacritic, based on six reviews.
 The highest score included was a 90, with the other scores being an 85 and four 80s.
 The game was included in Google Play's "Best Games of 2012" list.

 Critics praised Strikefleet Omegas gameplay.
 Eric Ford of TouchArcade praised the fusion of tower defense and real-time strategy elements, saying that the game was well balanced and the gameplay well implemented.
 148Apps.com's Jason Wadsworth praised the game's "simple, intuitive controls", and was also pleased with the game's visuals, which he found made it easy to follow the game's action even on a small screen.
-Gamezebo was also pleased with the game's visuals, with Nick Tylwalk saying that "graphically, Strikefleet Omega won't knock your socks off, but the artwork is solid, and it’s obvious some care went into the ship design.".
+Gamezebo was also pleased with the game's visuals, with Nick Tylwalk saying that "graphically, Strikefleet Omega won't knock your socks off, but the artwork is solid, and it's obvious some care went into the ship design.".

 One area where reviewers were unsatisfied was with the implementation of the monetization system.
 TouchArcades Ford pointed out that while the game was beatable without in-app purchases, and it was possible to grind for Megacreds, much of the game's most interesting content was effectively locked behind a paywall.
-Modojos review called a $USD 4.99 ship available for purchase "something of an "I win" button", and noted that players that spent money on in-app purchases would place much better on the survival mode leaderboard.
+Modojos review called a US$4.99 ship available for purchase "something of an "I win" button", and noted that players that spent money on in-app purchases would place much better on the survival mode leaderboard.
 Pocket Gamer, on the other hand, found the in-app purchase system decently balanced, and while Gamezebo also found the purchases unobjectionable, it did take issue with the intrusiveness of the advertisements shown between missions and while the game is loading.